-Our Compensation Committee is responsible for approving the compensation program design for all components of executive officer total compensation.
-The Compensation Committee reviews our compensation strategy on an annual basis to ensure such strategy supports our objectives and stockholder interests and that executive officers are rewarded in a manner consistent with such strategy.
+Our Compensation Committee is responsible for approving the compensation program for all components of executive officer compensation.
+The Compensation Committee reviews our compensation design and philosophy on an annual basis to ensure that our executive compensation program supports the Company's strategy, objectives and stockholder interest and that executive officers are rewarded in a manner consistent with such philosophy.